Implementing Laws At-a-Glance

 1. Has the implementing law been adopted?

 Yes, the Austrian Whistleblower Protection Act (HinweisgeberInnenschutzgesetz) (the “Act”) was adopted on February 16, 2023.
-It will enter into force one day after it has been published in the Official Gazette (not yet published).
+It entered into force on February 25, 2023.

 2. Under the implementing law, which organizations must establish internal reporting channels?